virer/viriumd/README.md

 # Virium

 Virium is a storage API built on top of LVM(Logical volume management) and iSCSI(Internet Small Computer Systems Interface) using targetcli-fb.
-Virum is not scalable, nor highly-available* storage solution
+Virum is not scalable, nor a highly-available* storage solution

 *a more or less HA solution would be possible using Linbit DRBD and a virtual IP using keepalived with VRRP protocol.